WiIIson/EMGFlow-Python-Package/docs/reference/api-overview.md

 - `ApplyBandpassFilter`
 - `ApplyRMSSmooth`

-For more information about file accessing functions, see [FileAccess API](./file-access.md).
+For more information about file accessing functions, see [File access](./file-access.md).

 ### `PreprocessSignals`